November 21, 2021 | 14:00

 Microsoft recommends Zero Trust

 This picture is for all the people I have had discussions with in recent years about Digitisation in general or, more specifically, about the integration of tablets or notebooks within a corporate network.
 My recommendation then and now: Zero Trust!
 Isolate and segment potentially insecure, closed-source AD infrastructures!
+Keep smartphones, tablets or laptops out!
+This also applies to unknown, untrusted applications. " jumper laptops" are the better places for them.
+Put business applications on RDP/RDS terminal servers1 and create uniform, web-based, open interfaces that can be monitored and controlled.
+Nextcloud2 is suitable for accessing SMB files, Apache Guacamole3 for RDP access via HTTPS.
+Use RFC-standardised4 multi-factor authentications!
+Technologies like Keycloak5 or PrivacyIDEA6 make this possible throughout the enterprise.
 Read more

 Support this blog - Donate a Coffee